tjasalapanja/PLR_RGC_analysis/README.md

 Each folder contains the code used for a specific experiment or type of analysis described in the manuscript.\
 \
-The demo folder contains an example of pre-processed neural data and scripts for analyzing the RGCs respoonses to a full-field flash stimulation.
-To generate the plots, run AnalyzeOneContrast.m and then PlotOneContrast.m

 # Requirements
 -  Matlab R2021b

+# Demo
+The demo folder contains example scripts for analyzing the RGCs respoonses to a full-field flash stimulation.
+To generate the plots:
+-  Download example data from - .
+The file contains pre-processed neural data from a single recording session.
+-  Run AnalyzeOneContrast.
+Be sure to change DATASET_PATH to point to the folder where you downloaed the data.
+-  Run PlotOneContrast to generate the plots.